kondrusev33ch/Give-Me-Sound/README.md

  - Second is pure_bot, where I tried to communicate with telegram api directly.
 Some functional is missin (/start, /status and description).

 ## Problem
-youtube_dl can not be async, and it is very slow.
+yt_dlp can not be async.

 ## Possible improvements
- - Find another way to download audio files from the YT videos.
  - Use multiprocessing...